The effect of delayed awareness and fatigue on the efficacy of self-isolation in epidemic control: Introduction

+The undecided compartment U corresponds to an intermediate state, following infection, during which awareness arises around the knowledge of being infected, involving a delay before the decision to comply with isolation.
+This state may also be interpreted as the time between infection and testing (thus corresponding to logistical delays in accessing and performing a test, and obtaining the test results), or to the time between infection and symptoms onset (thus corresponding to a pre-symptomatic phase)~\cite{Nature_review, Pullano2020}.
+Another addition to the standard SIQS model is the possibility that the individual exits self-isolation before its full duration and while still infectious.
+The compartmental model and transitions are fully explained in the next section.

 We investigate the model on a networked population with a mean-field approach, highlighting how the key parameters describing the epidemic dynamics~--~i.e. the epidemic threshold and the prevalence of infected individuals in the endemic state~--~depend on the different durations associated to these states.
 We then consider increasingly more accurate mean-field types of approach, allowing to analyze in detail how individual heterogeneities influence collective properties of the system.
+We therefore rely on proven effective analytical and numerical tools in order to quantitatively uncover the role of various kinds of imperfections of self-isolation in the spread of a pathogen, which can be of public health relevance to the control of the currently ongoing pandemic.